ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ready to use as soon as it is passed to the application via the event.

 ~~~
-Connection -> RendezvousError<msgRef, error>
+Rendezvous -> RendezvousError<msgRef, error>
 ~~~

-An RendezvousError occurs either when the Connection cannot be fulfilled for listening, when the Local Endpoint or Remote Endpoint cannot be resolved, when no transport-layer connection can be established to the Remote Endpoint, or when the application is prohibited from rendezvous by policy.
+An RendezvousError<> event occurs either when the Connection cannot be fulfilled for listening, when the Local Endpoint or Remote Endpoint cannot be resolved, when no transport-layer connection can be established to the Remote Endpoint, or when the application is prohibited from rendezvous by policy.